ComplexSecurity/Burp-Suite-Exam/Cross-Origin Resource Sharing (CORS)/Cross-Origin Resource Sharing (CORS).md

     </body>
 </html>
 ```

+Host them in the exploit server, observe it works yourself and deliver it to the victim.
+View the access log afterwards.
 # Server-Generated ACAO Header

 Some apps provide access to other domains and allow access from any other domains.
 One way is via reading the Origin header from requests and including a response header stating the requesting origin is allowed.
 For example: